 Her mother, the Queen of Austria, urged Marie Antoinette to pay attention to her subjects.
 But Marie Antoinette would not.
 When someone told her the people were hungry and did not have bread to eat, she may or may not have said: “Let them eat cake.”
 A witty reply, but an unwise one for a queen.

 Her rule and her husband’s did not end well.
-The French revolutionaries beheaded them.
+The French revolutionaries beheaded both of them.

 The same revolutionaries had arrested a woman named Tussaud.
 Since Tussaud knew how to make wax masks, the revolutionaries freed her.
 They charged her with making death masks of those killed by the revolution.